QUESTION: Which has the strongest position in your life - faith or fear?

 When we confess our shortcomings of the past, God forgives them and forgets them.
 And if we allow Him, He can and will turn them into triumphs and our setbacks into successes.

 But what of the future?
-We must commit it to our God because He is in control of tomorrow - not circumstances of fate.
-He can turn what we see as obstacles into opportunities and what threatens us into triumphs.
+We must commit it to our God because He is in control of tomorrow.
+Fate and circumstances are not!
+He can turn what we see as obstacles to opportunities and what threatens us into triumphs.

 Sir Henry Lauder was an internationally known Scottish entertainer.
 He visited many hospitals where the wounded were recovering.
 One day he received news that his son had been killed in combat.
 He turned to a friend and said, “At a time like this a man can turn to many things that could destroy him.
 I will turn to Christ.”

 Prayer: Give us, Lord, the peace of Your presence and the guarantee of Your guidance in uncertain times.
+Hold our hands and teach us to walk in faith.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 112:7-8 They will have no fear of bad news; their hearts are steadfast, trusting in the Lord.
+Scripture For Today: – They will have no fear of bad news; their hearts are steadfast, trusting in the LORD.
 Their hearts are secure, they will have no fear; in the end they will look in triumph on their foes.
+Psalm 112: 7-8